pantheon-systems/documentation/source/content/guides/multisite/01-introduction.md

 This guide covers the process of requesting, configuring, and maintaining a new WordPress Multisite on Pantheon.
 We'll also explore supported use cases, considerations and some common troubleshooting tips.

 ## About WordPress Multisite
-Pantheon supports [WordPress Multisite](https://wordpress.org/documentation/article/wordpress-glossary/#multisite) (also known as WordPress Site Network) which lets you create a network of sites using a single copy of the WordPress codebase and a common database.
+Pantheon supports [WordPress Multisite](https://wordpress.org/documentation/article/wordpress-glossary/#multisite) which lets you create a network of sites using a single copy of the WordPress codebase and a common database.
 For those responsible for maintaining several or dozens of similar sites, WordPress Multisite can make it much easier to fix bugs and deploy new features across all of those sites.

 ![Multisite diagram](../../../images/Multisite-risk_2.png)